mrichtsfeld/forms-bridge/README.md

 your form submissions into your backend API schemas.
 Form pipes allows you to rename variables and force primitive types casting.

+If you need more complex transformations, use the plugin's hooks to transform form submissions before they were sent.
+See the [filters](./docs/API.md#filters) documentation to get more informatinon.

 ## Developers

 The plugin offers some hooks to expose its internal API.
 Go to [documentation](./docs/API.md)